Guide for homeowners

 Step 4 - Structure stage payments - never pay the full cost upfront

 The single biggest preventable cause of homeowners losing money to a builder is paying too much, too soon.
-The structure that protects both sides is:
+The structure that protects both parties is:

 For very small jobs (a day or two of work), payment in full on completion is fine and normal.
 For anything larger, the deposit-and-stage-payments structure is the industry default.
 Any builder pushing for the full amount up front, or for a much larger deposit than makes sense for the materials they need to buy, should be politely refused.